Animal Services in Blount County

 Access to Information & Public Records in Blount County

-Commission: Several requests in 2024 and 2025 were fulfilled promptly via email by Rachel Simmons.
+Commission: Several requests in 2024 and 2025 were fulfilled promptly via email by Rachel Simmons (who is no longer at the Commission).
 A July 2025 request took 10 weeks after delays seemingly related to general busy-ness; County Administrator Mark Staton replied promptly and frankly when I escalated the request to him, and Mark provided the records soon after.
 I met with Mark for the first time in Oct.
-2025 and greatly appreciated his openness and interest in animal concerns in the county.
+2025 and appreciated his openness and interest in animal concerns in the county.
 As for elected officials, former Commission Chairman Chris Green and current Chairman Bradley Harvey (who was then a Commissioner) both spoke openly in summer 2024 regarding the Commission’s adoption of Alabama Code § 3-1-5.
-I continue to be impressed with the administration of Blount County, and am grateful to and commend each of these four leaders.

 Blount County Municipalities: I researched animal-related municipal ordinances in Blount County municipalities in late 2024 and early 2025, which required requesting from the many town councils that did not post their records online.
 (Only Blountsville and Oneonta publish ordinances on Municode.)
 All requests were submitted informally (via phone or email, without use of a form), and all requests were fulfilled via email without resistance except in Snead, where the town clerk insisted on an in-person request.
 I shared my thoughts in this commentary.